marcosalvalaggio/xeye/README.md

 ### How to take pictures manually

-On the image window title, after the image type caption i's reported how to take pictures manually with the **manualDataset**
+On the image window title, after the image type caption it's reported how to take pictures manually with the **manualDataset**

 * Press [s] on the keyboard to save the image nr: 1